If You're Listening: Visual media

 Following requests by listeners, in mid-2023 the ABC began producing video versions of his podcasts, with Bevan behind the microphone, in what appears to be a cluttered basement, his commentary illustrated with video footage and diagrams and historic photos, sometimes quirky.
-And the program format changed too: rather than a series devoted to one broad topic, each show is a self-contained essay.

 Crew

 Matthew Bevan was born and educated in Newcastle, New South Wales.
-He began his working life as a producer and journalist for ABC radio in 2008 and spent six years as breakfast newsreader for Radio National, alongside Fran Kelly.Bevan was a guest speaker at the 2024 Newcastle Writers' Festival, 5–7 April 2024.
-In an episode "The French Connection: why France never trusted Trump" of March 2025 he volunteered the information that he had a family of four children, the last two being twins.
+He began his working life as a producer and journalist for ABC radio in 2008 and spent six years as breakfast newsreader for Radio National, alongside Fran Kelly.
+Bevan was a guest speaker at the 2024 Newcastle Writers' Festival.